Suboxone

 Your treatment plan for dealing with oral pain after the procedure will depend on the dental procedure, your recovery time, and the severity of your pain.

-Ongoing support for OUD
+Ongoing support + real-world guidance for OUD

 Starting buprenorphine-naloxone treatment is the first step to tackling opioid use disorder.
 Ophelia's care team will work with you to develop a personalized treatment plan that addresses your unique needs and focuses on establishing a safe, consistent routine with your medication.
 As your health needs change, including dental health, your clinical team will provide guidance to help keep you on track.